Revisiting the Great Attractor: The Local Group's streamline trajectory, cosmic velocity and dynamical fate: Results

 Since the observer streamline converges to the \ac{cGA}, we are located within this basin.
 In~\cref{fig:ga_depth_sky} we show the depth of the inferred \ac{cGA} basin as a function of sky position in Galactic coordinates, computed by finding the distance to the farthest voxel whose streamline converges to the attractor for each sky direction.
 The basin extends to ${\sim}80~\Mpch$ in the direction of the convergence point (near the Centaurus and Hydra clusters) and only ${\sim}13~\Mpch$ in the opposite direction.
+A narrow protrusion of the \ac{cGA} basin extends through the southern Galactic hemisphere from Fornax back toward the north, likely threading between the neighbouring Perseus--Pisces and Norma basins.
 Appendix~\ref{sec:appendix_ga_figs} presents the standard deviation of the basin depth across the 80 \Manti realisations, together with the sky-projected mean density field.
 Across the 80 \Manti realisations there is no tendency for another, comparably massive system to appear directly behind the \ac{ZoA}.
 However, when testing \Manti against the CosmicFlows-4 Tully--Fisher sample~\citep{Kourkchi_2020}, a residual external velocity $V_{\rm ext} = 90 \pm 8~\kmsec$ toward $(\ell,\,b) = (310 \pm 6,\,-5 \pm 4)\,\deg$ remains, roughly aligned with the \ac{ZoA}~\citep{McAlpine_2025}.
-This residual could indicate observational systematics, an unresolved structure within the reconstruction volume or the influence of mass beyond the ${\sim}200~\Mpc$ covered by the \TWOMPP volume.
+This residual could indicate observational systematics, an unresolved structure within the reconstruction volume (e.g.\ in the \ac{ZoA}), or the influence of mass beyond the ${\sim}200~\Mpc$ covered by the \TWOMPP volume.
 We leave detailed investigation of this residual to future work with the \ac{BORG} framework jointly analysing peculiar-velocity data in order to constrain the presence of massive structures behind the \ac{ZoA}.
+Velocity-field-based reconstructions employing forward modelling of peculiar velocities (e.g.~\citealt{Valade_2024}) may be better at probing the mass distribution in obscured regions, since peculiar velocities are sensitive to larger scales.
+While~\citet{Hollinger_2024} quantified how rapidly linear-theory predictions based on \TWOMPP redshift data degrade in the \ac{ZoA}, the extent to which \ac{BORG} mitigates this degradation has not yet been tested, nor has a systematic comparison with velocity-field-based methods in these regions been carried out.
+We note, however, that because \ac{BORG} infers a continuous \ac{LCDM} realisation of the density field, it must smoothly interpolate between regions where data are available, placing implicit constraints on the \ac{ZoA}.
 Our inferred \ac{cGA} position already coincides well with that reported by~\citet{Dupuy_2025}, who jointly analysed both redshift-space galaxy counts and peculiar velocities.